 - True Adventure – Paragliding and zip lining adventure above mountains, waterfalls, and beaches Iceland.

-If you are looking for Iceland Iceland accommodations, just bear in mind that Vik is fairly small so in the summer these places sell out fairly quickly but there are various options depending on budget, comfort and size of your group.
+If you are looking for accommodation near Vik in Iceland, just bear in mind that Vik is fairly small so in the summer these places sell out fairly quickly but there are various options depending on budget, comfort and size of your group.
 Majority of these will have mountain or beach views.
 Vik is so beautiful, quiet and peaceful making it the perfect stop to chill and relax after all the exploring and driving between tourist sights and wonders in the land of fire and ice.

 - Vik Iceland Camping: – If you have a campervan there is plenty of room to park and set up your little outdoor eating and chilling area.
 On the campsite you have a small cafe with self-service equipment too(microwave, kettle), there are toilets and showers on site too.
 If you have a normal rental car you can also park up and pitch your tent on site too.